gadetmartin/Portfolio/Projects/BUT in Computer Science/README.md

 ### BUT in Computer Science projects

 - 🏀 [**Basketball Club Database**](https://github.com/gadetmartin/Portfolio/tree/main/Projects/BUT%20in%20Computer%20Science/Basketball%20Club%20Database)
-  Creation, insertions and requests of a sport club database
+  Creation, insertion, and queries for a sports club database
   *MCD, SQL, MySQL, SGBD*

 - 🏫 [**Imaginary School Website**](https://github.com/gadetmartin/Portfolio/tree/main/Projects/BUT%20in%20Computer%20Science/Imaginary%20School%20Website)
-  Creation and development of a website for a fake school
+  Creation and development of a website for a fictional school
   *HTML, CSS*

 - 💣 [**Minesweeper**](https://github.com/gadetmartin/Portfolio/tree/main/Projects/BUT%20in%20Computer%20Science/Minesweeper)
-  Development of the famous Minesweeper game
+  Development of the classic Minesweeper game
   *C#*

 - 🔴 [**Connect 4**](https://github.com/gadetmartin/Portfolio/tree/main/Projects/BUT%20in%20Computer%20Science/Connect4)
-  Development of the famous Connect4 game
+  Development of the classic Connect4 game
   *Python, PyGame, Online, Menu*

 - 💡 [**Magic Light**](https://github.com/gadetmartin/Portfolio/tree/main/Projects/BUT%20in%20Computer%20Science/Magic%20Light)
-  Development of a mobile app that changes the color of a light bulb
+  Development of a mobile app that changes the color of a lightbulb
   *Android Studio, Java, Phone simulation*

 - 🍎 [**Fruit AI Detector**](https://github.com/gadetmartin/Portfolio/tree/main/Projects/BUT%20in%20Computer%20Science/Fruit%20AI%20Detector)
-  Development of an AI that can detect apples on a video
+  Development of an AI that can detect apples in a video
   *Python, YoloV8, Training*

 - 🧱 [**Blockade Game**](https://github.com/gadetmartin/Portfolio/tree/main/Projects/BUT%20in%20Computer%20Science/Blockade%20Game)
-  Development of the menus and the interface of a 3D game
+  Development of the menus and interface of a 3D game
   *Unity, UI/UX Experience, Game Design*

 ---